Jan 07,2023

 Keep similar scents together

-Storing bath bombs together that have similar scents will help them to maintain their original fragrances.
+Storing bath bombs with similar scents together will help them maintain their original fragrances.
 The opposite is also true.
 So, for example, if you were to store a lavender-infused bath bomb with a citrus-infused bath bomb in a sealed bag, the scents would intermingle and affect each other, creating a new fragrance that may smell different or a little strange.

 Can You Use Expired Bath Bombs?

 No damage is done by using old bath bombs.
 A product’s expiration date does not automatically equate to harmful status.
 Try old bath bombs if you’d like.
-If you accidentally drop it in the tub, don’t get your hopes up.
+Don't get your hopes up if you accidentally drop it in the tub.
 The older a bath bomb is, the less potency it has, as previously indicated.
 Bath bombs frequently stop fizzing after six months.
 They may, nevertheless, still emit nice odours.
 When a bath bomb expires, don’t immediately throw it away.
 Instead, give it a try and see if you like it.

 What Happens If You Use An Expired Bath Bomb?